apache/spark/docs/configuration.md

   <td>
     Enable profiling in Python worker, the profile result will show up by `sc.show_profiles()`, or it will be displayed before the driver exiting.
 It also can be dumped into disk by `sc.dump_profiles(path)`.
-If some of the profile results had been displayed maually, they will not be displayed automatically before driver exiting.
+If some of the profile results had been displayed manually, they will not be displayed automatically before driver exiting.

     By default the `pyspark.profiler.BasicProfiler` will be used, but this can be overridden by